Enhancing Underwater Light Field Images via Global Geometry-aware Diffusion Process: Related Work

 Researchers prioritize the spatial-angular information inherent in 4-D LFs.
 They have employed various approaches to leverage this information for restoring low-quality images.
 One important class of methods involves using convolutional networks to extract the required multidimensional features.
 Yeung~\emph{et~al.}~\cite{yeung2018light} proposed to use spatial-angular separable convolutions as an approximation of 4-D convolution for more computationally and memory-efficient extraction of spatial-angular joint features.
 Lyu~\emph{et~al.}~\cite{lyu2024enhancing} designed a pseudo-explicit feature interaction module that performs convolution on all domains of four LF dimensions to exploit redundant information in LF images.
 Wang~\emph{et~al.}~\cite{wang2023multi} introduced a multi-stream network to progressively extract features from different views of LF images.
-Ding~\emph{et~al.}~\cite{ding2021rain} proposed the insight that depth information could depth information can help distinguish rain streaks in epipolar plane images of LF images and leverage this property to design a GAN-based framework for rain streak removal.
+Mao~\emph{et~al.}~\cite{mao2025deep} proposed a baseline that synthesizes dense novel views from sparse multi-view inputs using an adaptive alignment module and a multi-level feature decoupling module to exploit angular consistency and hierarchical cues.
+Liu~\emph{et~al.}~\cite{liu2025learning} proposed a spatial-angular super-resolution framework that combines implicit neural representation learning with explicit detail-enhanced modules to jointly reconstruct high-resolution spatial and angular LF images.
+Ding~\emph{et~al.}~\cite{ding2021rain} proposed the insight that depth information can help distinguish rain streaks in epipolar plane images of LF images and leverage this property to design a GAN-based framework for rain streak removal.
 The long-range dependency of Transformers facilitates the modeling of global spatial-angular correlations.
 Developers explore self-attention mechanisms across different dimensions~\cite{cong2023exploiting, liang2023learning}, which establish dependencies by leveraging representational differences across all dimensions of 4-D LFs.
 Zhang~\emph{et~al.}~\cite{zhang2023lrt} designed a transformer-based model tailored for learning different components of low-light LF images.
 Chao~\emph{et~al.}~\cite{chao2024bigepit} scaled EPIT~\cite{liang2023learning} called BigEPIT with more depth information and model width to improve model capability.

 However, few studies~\cite{lin2025enhancing, zhou2025lfuid} have attempted underwater LF image enhancement, leaving this vital topic yet underexplored.
 Lin~\emph{et~al.}~\cite{lin2025enhancing} first introduced LF imaging for enhancing underwater imaging.
 They conducted a vivid pairwise LF image dataset comprising 75 underwater scenes and designed a progressive, mutually reinforcing framework for underwater image enhancement and depth estimation.
 Zhou~\emph{et~al.}~\cite{zhou2025lfuid} captured a real LF image dataset with large-scale data and proposed a model-based approach via angular correspondence in LF images to remove underwater scattering effects and enhance underwater images.